jimzhe842/GoTeleportWorkerLibrary/DesignDoc.md

 $ rw connect localhost:3000
 ```

-Sets up the mTLS handshake and creates a persistent TCP connection with the remote server, where the server response has an HTTP header `Connection: Keep-Alive`
+Sets up the mTLS handshake and creates a persistent TCP connection with the remote server, where the server response has an HTTP header `Connection: Keep-Alive`.
+This will create a process that listens for user input, thus allowing reuse of the TCP connection, until the process gets "Control-C" by the user, or is exited out.

+Thus the below commands are for this process session, which blocks on user input.

 ### **Starting a job**

 ```
-$ rw start [path to bin] [args]
+$ start [path to bin] [args]
 ```

 eg:
 ```
-$ rw start add.exe 8 10
+$ start add.exe 8 10
 ```

 For simplicity the args will get converted to integers